 During normal business hours the majority of the buildings and grounds are open to the public, provided there is no disruption to classes, staff or college events.
-To assure the college provides safety and security conducive for an institution of higher education, the college reserves the right to restrict access to any or all campus and non-campus buildings; parts of the campus or the entire campus as the need arises.
+To ensure the college provides safety and security conducive for an institution of higher education, the college reserves the right to restrict access to any or all campus and non-campus buildings; parts of the campus or the entire campus as the need arises.
 After normal business hours the buildings are locked utilizing the electronic locking system and access to the buildings is prohibited except by authorized personnel.
 The electronic locks can be used to lock the exterior doors on one or all of the campus buildings from a remote location.
-During the pandemic, the College campus was closed to students, faculty and staff.
-The buildings were locked down and HCC Campus Police and Security maintained a presence on campus during the hours of 8:00 a.m. to 4:00 p.m.

-The normal business hours are Monday through Friday, 8:00 a.m. to 10:00 p.m. and Saturday, 8: a.m. to 4:30 p.m.
-The college is closed on Sundays, except for the Testing Center, and the Learning Support Center (LSC), which are open from 10:00 a.m. to 5:00 p.m. and a few classes may also be scheduled on Sundays.
+The normal business hours are Monday through Friday, 8:00 a.m. to 10:00 p.m. and Saturday, 8:00 a.m. to 4:30 p.m.
+The college is closed on Sundays, except for special events and a few classes may also be scheduled on Sundays.
 Access to the college facilities is limited to those areas and classes.
 The college is also closed on all official holidays recognized by the college.
 During inclement weather or extreme emergencies, the college may announce it is closed.
 Notification of such closures will be broadcasted on the college website, emails will be sent using the HCC email system, and text message will be sent using HCC Alert.
 HCC Alert is a cell phone text messaging system that is part of the Emergency Communication System.